 11 September 2017

 5 days in Bangkok were not nearly enough to explore this giant, busy city.
 Our first stop was the grand palace, where large groups of mourners in black were visiting to show their respect for the King.
 The well loved king had a year long mourning period, which ended a few days after we left.
 Of course we had to go to a Muay Thai boxing match.
-Where we witness multiple knock outs and the crazy gambling in the upper stands.
+Where we witnessed multiple knock outs and the crazy gambling in the upper stands.
 We also, visited the many markets, including a floating market just outside of town.
 Finally, we had drinks at Skybar site where they filmed Hangover 2.
 The views of the city from here were incredible!

 9 September 2017